Integrated User Firewall Overview

 Only IPv4 addresses are supported for ClearPass.

-Table 1 lists Active Directory authentication table support by SRX Series devices.
+Table 1 lists Active Directory authentication table support by SRX Series devices and NFX Series devices.
 Platform support depends on the Junos OS release in your installation.

 Active Directory Authentication Table Entries